Get rid of Milia and remove them naturally.

 A sugar peel of lemon juice, olive oil, and sugar helps to cleanse the skin and remove dead skin cells from the face.
 The lemon juice and olive oil also provide soft skin and a beautiful complexion.

-For the preparation: Mix the freshly squeezed juice of ¼ to ½ lemon with two tablespoons granulated sugar and one teaspoon olive oil.
+For the preparation: Mix the freshly squeezed juice of ¼ to ½ lemon with two tablespoons of granulated sugar and one teaspoon of olive oil.
 Apply the mixture to the face and rub gently for a few minutes.
-Let the peeling work for 20 minutes and then rinse off.
+Let the peeling work for 20 minutes, and then rinse off.
 Repeat the application twice a week for several months.

 Cornstarch with apple cider vinegar

-For the use of corn starch and apple cider vinegar: Mix sufficient cornstarch with one teaspoon apple cider vinegar to a paste.
+For corn starch and apple cider vinegar, use: Mix sufficient cornstarch with one teaspoon of apple cider vinegar to a paste.
 Spread the paste on the affected areas and let it work for 20 to 30 minutes.
 Then soak a washcloth in warm water and remove the mixture from the skin.
 Then wash the face.
 Repeat the application daily until the milia disappear.